-A stamping press consists of two main parts: the upper half and lower half.
+A stamping press consists of two main parts: the upper half and the lower half.

 The upper half is known as the “ram.”
 With the help of gravity, it falls upon the lower half, known as the “base.”

-With safety confirmed, the operator can press a button, powering the ram to impact the base, stamping the metal in the process.
+With safety confirmed, the operator can press a button, powering the ram to impact the base and stamping the metal in the process.
 Though the process relies on gravity, it is controlled and methodical.

 While a sheet metal press is a complex machine on its own, it often acts as a carriage for other mechanisms, including stamping dies.

 These are machines that fit neatly inside the press and fasten to it.
-They’re designed by a product manufacturer to turn the metal into a predetermined design.
+A product manufacturer designs them to turn the metal into a predetermined design.

 Like the press itself, a die has both an upper half and a lower half.
 The upper half mounts securely to the press ram, while the lower half of the die mounts to the base.

-While a die operates in a simple fashion, it is far from uncomplicated.
+While a die operates simply, it is far from uncomplicated.
 In fact, a die can include hundreds to thousands of components depending on the end product desired.
-Moreover, it requires a specialized technical skill to design one, as the shape itself isn’t the only factor.
+Moreover, designing one requires a specialized technical skill, as the shape itself isn’t the only factor.

-The designer will also need to take into account the pressure exerted in the stamping process, and how this will affect the final product.
-For instance, it isn’t enough to simply create a circular die and expect to stamp the metal into a circle.
+The designer will also need to consider the pressure exerted in the die stamping process and how this will affect the final product.
+It isn’t enough to create a circular die and expect to stamp the metal into a circle.

-Rather, the design must also account for the stress, or pushback that the machine exhibits, as well as the weight of the impact itself.
+Rather, the design must also account for the stress or pushback that the machine exhibits and the weight of the impact itself.